You are here: News

 David Holroyd - Conductor

 Until summer 2019, David was Director of Music at Merchant Taylors’ School in Crosby.
 He studied organ and choir-training at the Royal Northern College of Music with Ronald Frost, Gillian Weir and John Bertalot.
 David’s musical career began at the age of 7 as a choirboy at St Hilary’s Church Wallasey, where in due course he became Organist and Choirmaster.
 He spent a time as Assistant Organist at Chester Cathedral before moving to Merchant Taylors’ School, Crosby.
-He has conducted Birkenhead Choral society since 1985, and also conducts Formby Choral Society, and Amadeus: the Chamber Choir, and is Organist at St Peter’s Church, Formby.
+He has conducted Birkenhead Choral Society since 1985, and also conducts Formby Choral Society, and Amadeus: the Chamber Choir, and is Organist at St Peter’s Church, Formby.

-Page 1 of 6 > >>
+Page 1 of 8 > >>

 Birkenhead Choral Society brochure cover